adrwxyz/kitchen.alxdr.ca/posts/2023-01-22-tomato-shrimp-pasta.md

 - Add pasta and mix, add some pasta water if the sauce is still too thick.
 Add a little, mix, and reevaluate.
 Don't add all at once.
 - Serve with fresh grated parmesan to taste.

+# Notes
+- Use olive oil, not coconut or something else.
+- Don't put pasta in until shrimp is done so pasta is complete when the sauce is ready.
+- Freshly grated parmesan, no sawdust.